maristmichael/GuteCompiler/README.md

 ## Running the Compiler
 In a terminal or command line, navigate to the directory of the project.

-Give executable permission to the setup.sh file with `chmod +x setup.sh` to make this process easy for you After prompted a Python3.7 version check, you are ready to use my compiler.
+Give executable permissions to the setup.sh file with `chmod +x setup.sh` to make life easy for you.

+After prompted a Python3.7 version check, you are ready to use my compiler.

 Simply type `gutec -f path_to_a_file` to compile a file.

-As of now, the compiler can only perform lexical analysis.
+As of now, the compiler can only perform lexical analysis but more will come...